padmapria/Crypto-Chatbot-SQL-LLM-Agent/README.md

   ![streamlit_ui](images/sample_query.jpg)

 ### Acknowledgement
-I would like to extend my gratitude to Langchain team, OpenAI for providing access to their LLM model APIs..
+Thank you to Langchain team and OpenAI for providing access to their LLM model APIs.